 This is the part of the night where we retell the story of our forefathers’ exodus from Egypt and slavery.
-It includes a description of their suffering, the wonders of the Ten Plagues, the splitting of the sea and Pharaoh’s frantic chase after his escaping slaves, and infamous songs like the Mah Nishtanah, Dayeinu, and others.
-Buckle up tight – this is the longest part of the night and requires a little more concentration than other starges.
+It includes a description of their suffering, the Ten Plagues, the splitting of the sea and Pharaoh’s frantic chase after his escaping slaves, and infamous songs like the Mah Nishtanah, Dayeinu, and others.
+Buckle up tight – this is the longest part of the night and requires a little more concentration than other stages.

 What it means: washing hands